Endpoint-by-Endpoint Reference

 createdShifts / deletedShiftIds in responseAlways emptyPopulated when users change

-Update a group's title in one call (V2)
+Update a group in one call - applies to all users (V2)

 curl --request PUT \